spxp/spxp-specs/SPXP-Spec.md

 | `author` | String | optional | Profile URI of post author, if this post has been created by a different profile and then published on this profile. <br/> If set, the client has to resolve the author's profile root document ([5](#5-social-profile-root-document)) and check the signature on this post against the profile key (`publicKey`) of the author's profile.
 This key needs to bring a certificate on this post that grants `post` permission ([9.2](#92-authorized-signing-keys)). |
 | `type` | String | required | Type of post.
 One of `text`, `web`, `photo` or `video` |

+Note:
+The original author of a post is just referenced by its profile URI and not a [profile reference object](#7-profile-reference-object) since the public key of the author can already be found in the signature.

 Depending on the `type`, additional members are defined as follows:

 #### Type `text`: